suryaveera1995/JavaScript-Objects-in-detail/README.md

 In the above `Object` the keys (or) properties are "firstName" and "lastName".
 The values for the keys are "john" and "Doe" respectively.

+### property names

+The names of the properties can be a string or a number.

+But there is a difference in accessibility of the property.

+ * If property is a number, it has to be accessed with a bracket notation.

+Below is the example to differenciate the notations of the properties and how to access them.

+### example:

+`const ageGroups = {10: "hundred", 20:"two hundred"};`<br/>
+`console.log(ageGroups.10); // this will give a syntax error because the age froup is being accessed as a string`<br/>

+`console.log(ageGroups["10"]);// output: "hundred"`